coagulant/redmine-alerts/README.rst

 How it works
 ~~~~~~~~~~~~

-The script hits Redmine API, querying latest `time_entries`_ since last fetch.
+The script hits Redmine API, querying most recent `time_entries`_ since last fetch.
-For each new logged interval it finds a corresponding issue and checks
+For each new time interval it finds a corresponding issue and checks
-if time spent has reached the estimated time.
+if time spent on issue has reached the estimated time.
 In that case the assignee
 is notified via email that he is now behind the schedule.

 You can customize:

 * who else receives email when time limit is exceeded (``notify``)
-* how much time needs to be spent to trigger notification (``spent_notify=100%``)
+* how much time needs to be spent to trigger notification (``spent_notify_ratio=100%``)

 Development